hallowelt/misc-mediawiki-adm/README.md

 which is then used on restore.

 When restoring a farm instance, profile file __must__ be used, with `db-options.connection` set to the main wiki database.
-Optionally, set `farm-options.instances-dir` to the root directory that holds instances.
+Optionally, set `bluespice-farm-options.instances-dir` to the root directory that holds instances.

 ```json
 {